-Contact your loan servicer to determine which type of debt you have and if you’re able to work with them to forgive any commercially-owned FFEL loans.
+The department says it’s assessing whether there are “alternative pathways” for these borrowers.
+Still, it’s worth contacting your loan servicer to determine which type of loans you have and if you can work with them to forgive any commercially-owned FFEL loans.

 What do I need to do if I qualify?

 The Department of Education said they have income data for nearly 8 million borrowers, which means they may be eligible to receive relief automatically.
-But many people who qualify for forgiveness will need to provide their income information to the Department of Education, which will launch a “simple application” in the coming weeks.
+But many people who qualify for forgiveness need to provide their income information to the Department of Education, which recently launched the student loan forgiveness application.

 How will this affect your monthly payment?

-Student loan forgiveness will likely decrease your monthly payments or get rid of them entirely.
+Student loan forgiveness will likely decrease your monthly payments or eliminate them entirely.
 Biden said Wednesday during a speech that nearly 45% of borrowers, or almost 20 million people, would have their debt fully canceled, while 95% of borrowers would benefit from the plan in some way.

 What’s the timeline for the student loan forgiveness application, and what kind of information will it require?